 Loan Repayment Assistance Program

-Notre Dame Law School is proud to have one of the most generous Loan Repayment Assistance Programs to assist J.D. graduates who are beginning legal careers in public interest and public service positions.
-LRAP is designed to ensure that J.D. graduates with law school loans have the opportunity to pursue civil servant positions even when they pay modest salaries.
+Notre Dame Law School is proud to have a generous Loan Repayment Assistance Program to help J.D. graduates who are beginning legal careers in public interest and public service.